 Being in “actual physical control” of a vehicle does not necessarily mean being behind the wheel; it is possible to get a DUI in Arizona even if you were not technically driving the car.
 Arizona is also a Zero Tolerance state for underage drinking and driving.
 This means if you are under the age of 21 and are caught driving with any detectable amount of alcohol in your system (0.02 percent or more), you could receive a DUI.
 Finally, there is a lower BAC limit for commercial drivers of 0.04 percent rather than 0.08 percent.

 Arizona has several different types of DUI charges based on the circumstances of the alleged crime.
-DUI charges can increase in severity based on factors such as the individual’s BAC level, criminal background and the consequences of the crime.
+DUI charges can increase in severity based on factors such as the person’s BAC level, criminal background and the consequences of the crime.
 Arizona Revised Statutes 28-1381 to 28-1385 list the levels of DUI charges, which are as follows:

 DUI charges can also involve unique factors that are specific to each case, such as a first-offense DUI, a drug DUI, a medical marijuana DUI, an out-of-state driver DUI or a boating DUI.
 It is important for your criminal defense attorney to tailor your defense strategy based on the exact circumstances of your individual case.